Dear Music Rasikas,

 Chi.
 Sanjay Ramaswamy

 Sanjay Ramaswamy learns vocal music from Dr. M.S Ramanathan and from Sri Alepey Venkatesan.
 He was initiated into vocal music by Smt Radha Kalyan.
-He also plays the violin, having learnt it initially from Sri Nagaraj Iyer and then Sri Balaji Jangannadhan for over a decade.
+He also plays the violin, having learnt it initially from Sri Nagaraj Iyer and then Sri Balaji Jagannadhan for over a decade.
 He is currently learning from Sri B U Ganesh Prasad.
 Sanjay has won many prizes in various musical competitions held in Sydney.
 He regularly accompanies musicians on the violin in the various music forums across Australia.
 Sanjay holds a dual Bachelor of Commerce and Bachelor of Economics degree from the University of New South Wales

 Sri.
 Sivakumar Sethupathi